Navneetkrh/movie_app/README.md

 # Movie App

 Movie App is a mobile app that allows users to browse and search for movies, view movie details, and save their favorite movies to a watchlist.
+I have used flutter to build this app and The movies database api for data.

 ## Features